Is Watermelon Healthy for You?

 Is Watermelon Juice Healthy?

 Is watermelon healthy for you in all forms, or only whole?
-You might be wondering about watermelon juice and its health benefits.
-So is watermelon juice healthy for you?
-It certainly can be.
+You might be wondering about watermelon juice and its benefits.
+So, is watermelon juice healthy for you?
+It can be, depending on how you enjoy it.

 How Healthy Is Watermelon for You?